Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks: Machine learning based cosmological parameter inference

 Next, we investigate the effect of the random selection of the halos.
-Instead of the images including all halos, we reduce the number of halos so that its redshift distribution follows realistic observation (the ratio is shown in Table~\ref{tb:halo_number}) and use them to train and test our CNN, and the results are shown in Fig.~\ref{fig:CNN_hist_all_selected_halo}.
-Even when we use only randomly selected halos, we can see the redshift dependence of the error in the same as the all-halo case.
-The errors of the selected-halo case are larger than the ones for all halos, but this is reasonable because the images of the selected halos lose the information compared to the images including all halos.
+Instead of the images including all halos, we reduce the number of halos so that its redshift distribution follows a realistic observation (the ratio is shown in Table~\ref{tb:halo_number}) and use them to train and test our CNN.
+The results are shown in Fig.~\ref{fig:CNN_hist_all_selected_halo}.
+Even when we use only randomly selected halos, we can see the redshift dependence of the error as in the all-halo case.
+The errors of the selected halo case are more significant than the ones for all the halos, but this is reasonable because the images of the selected halos lose the information compared to the images including all halos.

+It is important to mention that, by assuming a redshift-halo distribution that matches the one of surveys like \textit{Euclid}, our intention is to make an analysis with Stage IV-like (realistic) data.
+However, to make a direct comparison with a real catalog, additional criteria must be addressed.
+An initial strategy could involve training a CNN to analyze observable features within a galaxy survey, such as a luminosity-limited galaxy sample, which inherently contains noise.
+Subsequently, the CNN could extract $f\sigma_8$ from these observations.

+In a simulation suite like Quijote, where the matter density varies, the minimum mass of halos fluctuates according to the cosmological parameters.
+Another approach could be to train on a halo catalog with a minimum luminosity matching the one expected from \textit{Euclid}.
+These could be interesting ways of complementing the realistic-like catalog analysis, but this is beyond the scope of this work.

-We additionally performed some tests in the CNN architecture by exploring different loss functions in order to corroborate our results.
-We studied the CNN behavior with MSE Loss, MAE (Mean Squared Error) Loss, Hubber Loss, and the moments network Loss (LFI) \cite{villaescusa2022camels, jeffrey2020solving}.
-The MSE Loss calculates the mean squared error between the CNN estimates, and the true values and is set up to find an approximation of the marginal posterior mean.
-The advantage of LFI with respect to the other loss functions is that it achieves a better convergence between the CNN output and both: the mean $\mu_i$ and standard deviation $\sigma_i$ of the marginal posterior parameters $\theta_{i,j}$.
-According to the mentioned arguments, LFI Loss is defined by \cite{perez2022constraining}:
+We additionally performed some tests in the CNN architecture by exploring different loss functions to corroborate our results.
+We studied the CNN behaviour with MSE Loss, MAE (Mean Absolute Error) Loss, Hubber Loss, and the moments network Loss (LFI - Likelihood Free Inference)~\cite{villaescusa2022camels, jeffrey2020solving}.
+We observe a slight improvement in error with the LFI loss at low redshift.
+However, when evaluating the loss curve, we find that the MSE loss is more stable, so we chose to implement it for our final results.
+See Appendix A for more details.

-As a matter of interest, we found a similar outcome with all the considered Loss functions - an error decrease for larger redshifts.
-It is worth mentioning that LFI performs better, as expected.
-In Table~\ref{LossFunctions} we show the results only for the MSE and LFI Loss functions for simplicity, where we see that the LFI indeed improves the error estimates compared to the previously considered MSE Loss function.